paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/reliability_assessment_phased_missions.md

 In case of phase independent success criteria, the methods described in {numref}`syst_4_3` can be used and no special treatment is required.
 However, the failure rates of the functional blocks of the system may depend on the phase, as a consequence of different loads applied in different mission phases.
 Phase dependent component reliability is considered in {numref}`syst_4_4_2`.

 There are several reasons for reconfiguration and changes in success criteria from phase to phase {cite:p}`sys-Somani1994PhasedmissionSA`, which in the end could result in a situation where some combination of failures of components leads to failure of the system in one phase, whereas the same combination does not lead to failure in another phase.
-- A component is used in all phases but its operational level .term}`requirement <Requirement>`s may change.
+- A component is used in all phases but its operational level {term}`requirement <Requirement>`s may change.
 In this case, no special treatment is required for this component.
 The definition of operation or failed state depends on the success criteria.
 - A component is used in consecutive phases starting with one phase, and is then not needed for system operation in the remaining phases.
 - A component is required to remain operational for some phase, is not needed for the operation of a few phases and is then required again for system operation.
 - Spare or operational redundant modules corresponding to one subsystem become spare or redundant modules for another subsystem.